arfianz/minikube-kvm-ingress-nginx-frontend/README.md

 kubectl apply -f frontend-service.yaml
 ```

 There is no type and no nodePort defined in this service.
-We only use it to regroup a logical set of Pods and make them accessible from inside the K8s cluster.
+We only use it to **regroup a logical set of Pods and make them accessible from inside the K8s cluster**.

 ```bash
 kubectl get services
 ```

-Here we can see that the PORT(S) column display only 80/TCP for the frontend-service.
-Not the usual 80:30001/TCP notation for an exposed port.
+Here we can see that the **PORT(S)** column display only **80/TCP** for the frontend-service.
+Not the usual **80:30001/TCP** notation for an exposed port.

 ### How to Create an Ingress Object to Publicly Expose an App?

 If not already done, you first need to have installed an Ingress Controller.

-Then create the following configuration file named frontend-ingress.yaml:
+Then create the following configuration file named **frontend-ingress.yaml**:

 ```bash
 nano frontend-ingress.yaml